nilsson-petter/partitioned-executor/README.md

 ### Quick Start

 1. **Define a PartitionedRunnable**: A task that implements the `PartitionedRunnable` interface.
-Each task is assigned a partition key, which is used to determine which partition it will run on.
+Each task has a partition key, which is used to determine which partition it will run on.

 ```java
 public class DocumentService {